Verney2073/GildedRose-Typescript/GildedRose/README.md

 ### Possible Refactoring We can Do

+Replace for (i= ...) loop with a for ... of loop COMPLETE

 Changing '==' to '==='

-Using ++ and -- where applicable instead of 'x = x-1' syntax
+Using ++ and -- where applicable instead of 'x = x-1' syntax COMPLETE

-Assign all the this.item[i].varName to variables so the code looks neater
+Assign all the this.item[i].varName to variables so the code looks neater COMPLETE

 Combine the three named items into an 'exclusions' function (BUT check they are indeed always exclusions somewhere else)